Footloose: Production

-Dean Pitchford, an Academy Award-winning lyricist for the title song for the 1980 film Fame, came up with the idea for Footloose in 1979 and teamed up with Melnick's IndieProd who set the production up at 20th Century Fox in 1981.
-Pitchford wrote the screenplay (his first) and most of the lyrics however, Fox put it into turnaround.
+Dean Pitchford came up with the idea for Footloose in 1979 and teamed up with Daniel Melnick's IndieProd who set the production up at 20th Century Fox in 1981.
+Pitchford wrote the screenplay (his first) and most of the lyrics.
+However, Fox put it into turnaround.
 In 1982, Paramount Pictures made a pay-or-play deal for the film.
 When negotiations with Herbert Ross initially stalled, Ron Howard was approached to direct the film but he turned it down to direct Splash instead.
 Michael Cimino was hired by Paramount to direct the film, his first film since Heaven's Gate.

-After a month working on the film, the studio fired Cimino, who was making extravagant demands for the production, including demanding an additional $250,000 for his work, and ended up hiring Ross.
+After a month of working on the film, the studio fired Cimino, who was making extravagant demands for the production, including demanding an additional $250,000 for his work, and ended up hiring Ross.

 Casting

 Tom Cruise and Rob Lowe were both slated to play the lead.
-The casting directors were impressed with Cruise because of the famous underwear dance sequence in Risky Business, but he was unavailable for the part because he was filming All the Right Moves.
-Lowe auditioned three times and had dancing ability and the "neutral teen" look that the director wanted, but injury prevented him from taking the part.
+The producers were impressed with Cruise because of the famous underwear dance sequence in Risky Business, but he was unavailable for the part because he was filming All the Right Moves.
+Lowe auditioned three times and had the dancing ability and the "neutral teen" look that the director wanted, but injury prevented him from taking the part.
 Christopher Atkins claims that he was cast as Ren, but lost the role.
 Bacon had been offered the main role for the Stephen King film Christine at the same time that he was asked to do the screen test for Footloose.
 He chose to take the gamble on the screen test.
 After watching his earlier film Diner, the director persuaded the producers to go with Bacon.

 The film also stars Lori Singer as Reverend Moore's independent daughter Ariel, a role for which Madonna and Haviland Morris also auditioned.
 Valerie Bertinelli and Jennifer Jason Leigh were also considered.
 Dianne Wiest appears as Vi, the Reverend's devoted yet conflicted wife.

 Tracy Nelson was considered for the role of Rusty.

-The film features an early film appearance by Sarah Jessica Parker as Ariel's friend Rusty, for which she received a Best Young Supporting Actress in a Motion Picture Musical, Comedy, Adventure or Drama nomination at the Sixth Annual Youth in Film Awards.
-It was also an early role for Chris Penn as Willard Hewitt, who is taught how to dance by his friend Ren.